devWhyqueue/wg-ad-updater/README.md

-# WG Request Updater
+# WG Ad Updater

-Keeps your WG Request always at the top of the search hit list!
+Keeps your WG Ad always at the top of the search hit list!

 # Prerequisites